 Working with expert listeners

-We tasked acoustic experts Marshall Day to investigate the potential for noise impacts from the proposed wharf development.
+We tasked acoustic experts Marshall Day to investigate the potential for noise impacts from the wharf development.

 We’ve been working with Marshall Day for many years, so they’re well-acquainted with our environment and noise patterns.